Black-indigenous feminism; Material epistemics; Multimodality.

-mei bowyer, MEd is an Arts for All, Urban Education doctoral student with a certificate in Museum Scholarship and Material Culture at the 沈芯语老师家访麻花视频.
-Her art and research center critical, creative technologies to reimagine the material and pedagogical functions of multimodal storytelling.
+mei bowyer, MEd is an Urban Education doctoral student with a certificate in Museum Scholarship and Material Culture at the 沈芯语老师家访麻花视频. mei's research examines how knowledge is made through engagement with materials, modes, and embodied practices, focusing on black-indigenous epistemologies and ways of knowing.

 Curriculum and Instruction (EDCI) Fellow, 沈芯语老师家访麻花视频.